sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 + currently, the system only allows for taxon pairs: two different taxa that are compared in the quiz
 + it would be nice to expand on that: having taxon sets instead, which can consist of two or more taxa.
 If more than two taxa are in a set, the app would create random pairs out of it for use in a pair.
 + although a taxon set can contain more than two taxa, in each game pair, only the same two taxa from this set would be compared to each other! otherwise it would become confusing and hard to figure out the identification traits, I think.

+### Use taxonomic hierarchy throughout the app
++ currently, the taxonomic hierarchy is mainly used to display the relationship graph
++ it would make sense to link all ancestry data into a linked list or something
++ this could then be used for the user to browse for interesting taxon pairs
++ it could also be used to sort the taxonomic tags into a hierarchy

 ### Update taxon set structure
 + there should be an extra array where for every taxon, the ancestry hierarchy, the vernacular name, identification tips, and maybe tags and comments should be included